Justyna Bojczuk

 Justyna Bojczuk (born 21 August 1995) is a Polish actress.

 She contributes to voicing characters in cartoons, anime, movies, sitcoms, and videogames.

+Career

 Bojczuk is well known for providing the voice of Darby in the Polish language dub of the animated series My Friends Tigger & Pooh, Isabella Garcia-Shapiro in the Polish language dub of the animated series Phineas and Ferb.
 She also provides the voice of the character Iris in the Polish language dub of the anime series Pokémon.

 Bojczuk works at SDI Media Polska, Start International Polska, and other dubbing studios in Poland.